Healthy You - Every Day

 Think about what type of pregnancy and childbirth experience you would like before choosing a network.
 Not all practices offer the same experience.

 You also will want to consider your baby’s health after delivery.
 “Most babies receive newborn care from pediatricians or family medicine physicians.
-However, if your baby has more complicated health concerns, you will want the reassurance of having a neonatal intensive care unit (NICU),” Dr, Flicker says.
+However, if your baby has more complicated health concerns, you will want the reassurance of having a neonatal intensive care unit (NICU),” Dr. Flicker says.

-Lehigh Valley Hospital (LVH)–Hazleton and LVH–Schuylkill have newborn nurseries for newborn care.
+LVH–Hazleton and LVH–Schuylkill have newborn nurseries for newborn care.
 Level II NICU care is offered at LVH–Muhlenberg, and Level III NICU care is available at LVH–Pocono.

 “Choosing an obstetric team that listens to your concerns and makes you feel comfortable is important as well.
 Having the right team can help provide reassurance and joy during your unique and special pregnancy and childbirth experience,” Dr. Flicker says.